edgeimpulse/yolov2/README.md

-# Local training pipeline for "Brainchip / Image Classification via Transfer Learning - Akida Blocks"
+# Local training pipeline for "Brainchip / FOMO project using BrainChip MetaTF and Akidanet models"

-This is the local training pipeline (based on Keras / TensorFlow) for your Edge Impulse project [Brainchip / Image Classification via Transfer Learning - Akida Blocks](http://localhost:4800/studio/149585) (http://localhost:4800/studio/149585).
+This is the local training pipeline (based on Keras / TensorFlow) for your Edge Impulse project [Brainchip / FOMO project using BrainChip MetaTF and Akidanet models](http://localhost:4800/studio/148833) (http://localhost:4800/studio/148833).
 Use it to train your model locally or run experiments.
 Once you're done with experimentation you can push the model back into Edge Impulse, and retrain from there.

 ## Running the pipeline